Bounce Rate in Google Analytics – Use it to Increase Traffic & Retention

 1. Traffic Source

-Each traffic source has a different bounce rate because the target audience needs, expectations and behaviour differs.
 For example, from my blog’s screenshot, the traffic coming from a referral sources shows higher bounce rate as compared to referral traffic coming from search engines which is more focused traffic with clearer intent.
 Over regular analysis, set the baseline to make appropriate conclusions.

-2. Irrelevant Search Engine Rankings
+2. Search Engine Rankings on Irrelevant Keywords

 I noticed high bounce rate on one of my SEO Tools post that had a little mention about The Hoth.
 Interestingly, search engines brought traffic to this post for this keyword but users left within seconds when they hardly found anything on the post.